nightroman/FarNet/trunk/RightWords/Readme.txt

 - [Ignore All] - ignores the word in the current session;
 - [Add to Dictionary] - adds the word to the user dictionary.

+*) Highlighting (editor)
+Turns highlighting of misspelled word on/off.
+Highlighting is turned on for some files automatically, see the settings.

+Highlighting is tested with and without the Colorer plugin and without other editor color plugins.
+Scenarios with other editor color plugins are not tested.

 *) Thesaurus
 Prompts to enter a word and shows the list of available meanings and synonyms in a menu.
 [Enter] in the menu copies the current item text to the clipboard.

 = INSTALLATION =

  * Download the NHunspell binaries and OpenOffice dictionaries